tosterlolz/PyStebin/README.md

 # 🚀 PyStebin

 **PyStebin** is a simple and modern Pastebin uploader for the terminal.
-It features a friendly CLI, TUI, configuration saving, and auto-updating from GitHub.
+It features a friendly CLI, configuration saving, and auto-updating from GitHub.

 ---